ker2x/DearDiary/Writerside/topics/pma.md

 jle     short loc_401039 ; then jump to loc_401039
 ```

-- Haaa what a pain ! "cx" is the the lower 16bit of the 32bit ecx register.
+- Haaa what a pain ! "cx" is the lower 16bit of the 32bit ecx register.
 - Basically it seems to test if whatever is at edx+6 == 0
 - "whatever is at edx+6" is defined by esp+arg_4.
 - So, again, what is arg_4 ?

-Dear Diary, i'm going to eat before i forget to, and read some manga.
+Dear Diary, I'm going to eat before I forget to, and read some manga.
 (Beware of the villainess)

-See you tomorrow. i'm forcing myself to take a break.
+See you tomorrow.
+I'm forcing myself to take a break.

 ---

 ### 2021/04/02

-- Dear Diary, i just tested IDA Free 70 on my mac M1 : it works.
+- Dear Diary, I just tested IDA Free 70 on my Mac M1 : it works.
-- The part of the code where i stopped yesterday still upset me.
+- The part of the code where I stopped yesterday still upset me.
-- why +6 ? why 16 bits ? it's important to give up and keep going, perhaps i'll know why later.
+- why +6 ? why 16 bits ? it's important to give up and keep going, perhaps I'll know why later.
   Perhaps it does not matter and it's just the compiler doing compiler stuff.
   But the purpose of the Diary is to go in depth.
-Or not... it's just my notepad, i do wtf i want to.
+Or not... it's just my notepad, I do wtf I want to.
-- For some reason i can't extract the PMA Labs on my M1, it says the password is incorrect.
+- For some reason I can't extract the PMA Labs on my M1, it says the password is incorrect.
-- it seems to be a known problem. i installed "keka" and the extraction works.
+- it seems to be a known problem.
+I installed "keka" and the extraction works.
-- TL;DR : i can keep on reversing this exe on my mac now
+- TL;DR : I can keep on reversing this exe on my Mac now
-- To be honnest, this is the kind of code where a decompiler would be helpful.
+- To be honest, this is the kind of code where a decompiler would be helpful.
-- And i have one, hopper disassembler. does it help ?
+- And I have one, hopper disassembler. does it help ?

 ```
 int sub_401000(int arg0, int arg1) {